Login Credentials

 TF_VAR_rebuild_nodegroupstofalseto avoid unnecessary work. - Follow the procedure described in Updating Cluster Configuration to apply the change.

-In CloudOps for Kubernetes release 3.5.x or higher, additional Jenkins users with different levels of non-administrator privileges are available.
-The non-administrator accounts should be used by most users, depending on the level of job access they require.
-These accounts cannot reconfigure Jenkins in any way.
+In CloudOps for Kubernetes release 3.5.x or higher, additional Jenkins users with different levels of non-administrator privileges are automatically created.

 | Default User Name | Default Password | Description |